alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Analysis for Stoichiometry, Diffusivity and Colocalisation

-Inputs  and
+This step applies sifting (and if specified, segmentation masks) to the foci then constructs the sifted tracks.
-Summarises stoichiometry and diffusivitys and tests for pairwise colocalisation between tracks.
+It summarises the track properties including stoichiometry and diffusivity, and tests for pairwise colocalisation between tracks.

 `colocalisedTrackAnalyser` is a function that runs on a single file containing two colour channels.
-Inputs: tracking file (`TRACKS.mat`) containing the `SpotCh1` and `SpotCh2` arrays, segmentation mask for one segment, image filename, segment number and a hyperparameter structure `params`.
+Inputs: tracking file (`TRACKS.mat`) containing the `SpotCh1` and `SpotCh2` arrays; optional segmentation mask '`_segmentation.mat`'; image filename and a hyperparameter structure `params`.
 Outputs: an output file (`OUTPUT.mat`) containing the `trackArrayCh1` and `trackArrayCh2` arrays that describe stoichiometry, diffusivity and other properties by track.

 `sampleTrackAnalyser` performs the analyser function in a loop over multiple image files in a nested folder structure, thereby aggregating results corresponding to multiple fields of view in the same dataset.